+Brushing teeth is not a big deal to most of us.
+It is something we can do even with our eyes closed.
+However, what we don’t realize is that, for the longest time, we could be doing it wrong.
 Toothbrush trauma is not exactly a new term in dentistry.
-Common causes of this are long horizontal brushing strokes, use of hard bristles and abrasive and/or excessive brushing.
+Common causes of this are long horizontal brushing strokes, use of hard bristles, and abrasive or excessive brushing.

 Proper Brushing Techniques

 Incorrect brushing methods could have been ingrained in us and already causing harm to our teeth and giving us gum disease.
-If this has become a habit, consider visiting one of the dentist at Midtown Dentistry in Houston.
-He or she can show you the right brushing strokes and recommend the appropriate brushing frequency and time line.
+If this has become a habit, consider visiting one of the hygienists at Midtown Dentistry.
+He or she can show you the right brushing strokes and recommend the appropriate brushing frequency and timeline.
 Your dentist is also capable of providing expert advice in selecting the right toothbrush and many other details we often overlook.

 Short Gentle Strokes

-Generally, brushing should be done using short and gentle strokes.
+Generally, quick and gentle strokes make effective brushing.
 Except for the grinding areas, vertical strokes are the way to go.
-Do not forget to brush the gums and tongue as these spots also act as breeding ground for germs.
-Brush two to three times a day, preferably after breakfast and lunch and before you catch z’s at night.
-The bristles of the toothbrush should be soft and the edge, rounded.
+Do not forget to brush the gums and tongue as these spots also act as a breeding ground for germs.
+Brush two to three times a day, preferably after breakfast and lunch, and before you catch z’s at night.
+The bristles of the toothbrush should be soft and the edge rounded.

 Learn to Brush Like Never Before

-Old habits die hard so even with the right information it’s still possible to fall into the trap of improper brushing.
+Old habits die hard, so even with the right information, it’s still possible to fall into the trap of improper brushing.
 Try posting a note in your brushing area that will remind you of using proper techniques.
 You can also make it a fun activity; brush together with your spouse or kid so you can check if both of you are doing it right.
-It may be a hard habit to break but definitely not mission impossible.
+It may be a hard habit to break but not mission impossible.

-Yes, only three daily steps at a minimum of twice a day will make you teeth and gums healthy for most of your life time.
+Yes, only three daily steps at a minimum of twice a day will make your teeth and gums healthy for most of your lifetime.
 Come and visit Midtown Dentistry to make sure you have the proper brushing techniques.
 We promise we will make it fun.